-IF YOU DOWNLOAD THE SOURCE CODE you will need to supply your own API KEY, your own Table ID, and your own TABLE URL in the global variables in the blocks editor.
+IF YOU DOWNLOAD THE SOURCE CODE you will need to supply your own service account keyfile and email, and your own Table ID in the global variables in the blocks editor.
 This source code will not work without these additions.

 Creating your own Fusion Table